What’s Your Blog Really About?

 A first-person narrative is exceptionally effective when the primary benefit to the reader is to learn how to emulate some characteristic of the person telling the story.
 It could be about a guy who learned how to play the piano really well or another guy who makes good money from blogging.

 In most other cases, however, a story about the blog author is not the most effective approach.
-That’s why there’s purposefully not a single thing about me on the Copyblogger “About” page.
+That’s why I’ve pushed down information about myself on the Copyblogger “About” page, and even that’s done reluctantly.

-As an information delivery platform, a blog only has value in what it can teach.
+As an information delivery platform, business blogs only have value in what it can teach.
 A compelling “About” page must communicate in no uncertain terms what the reader can learn and why it’s important to them.

 In other words, your “About” page has to sell the blog before the blog can sell you.